tbl(1) — Linux manual page

 Tenth Edition Unix extension.

-leading sign.
-If unsigned, the vertical spacing is set to
+the vertical spacing is set to n points.
+Otherwise, the

-or decremented per the sign by n points.
-The use of a
+by n points.
+The use of a signed multi-digit number is a

-parameter corresponds to that accepted by the troff vs
+accepted by the troff vs request.)
+If a vertical spacing

-request.)
-If a vertical spacing modifier is followed by a
+modifier is followed by a column separation modifier (see

-separated by at least one space or tab.
+below), they must be separated by at least one space or

-or a roff horizontal measurement in parentheses.
+unitless integer, or a roff horizontal measurement in

-Parentheses are required if the width is to be followed
+parentheses, must follow.
+Parentheses are required if the

-immediately by an explicit column separation
+width is to be followed immediately by an explicit column

 x, X Expand the column.
 After computing the column widths,